jdpark7/uni-chatbot/university-data/curriculum.md

 A MESSAGE TO PARENTS

 It is important that our students make the most of their middle and high school experiences.
 This can be done only if parents help their children become aware of all courses, programs, and services that are available at school and assist them in developing their own educational programs.
-To formulate a successful program, consideration must be given to graduation requirements, college/career goals, and the student°Øs interests and abilities.
+To formulate a successful program, consideration must be given to graduation requirements, college/career goals, and the student‚Äôs interests and abilities.

 We encourage you to use this handbook as a source of information on courses offered at Orange County School of the Arts (OCSA).